 Abstentions.
+An "abstention" is a stockholder's expression of its affirmative choice to decline to vote on a proposal.
+An abstention requires more than simply not voting, but rather requires the stockholder to undertake some affirmative act, such as marking "abstain" on a ballot, proxy card or voting instruction form ("VIF") to indicate the holder's decision to refrain from voting.
 An abstention is always counted as present and entitled to vote because presence (either in person or by proxy) and entitlement to vote are necessary to the act of abstaining.
 With respect to the counting of votes, an abstention is not a vote cast.
 Larkin v.
 Baltimore Bancorp, 769 F. Supp.
 919, 921 n.1 (D. Md.), aff'd, 948 F.2d 1281 (4th Cir.
 1991).
-The NYSE, however, takes the position that abstentions are effectively votes cast with respect to those matters for which shareholder approval is a prerequisite to the listing of shares under Section 312 of the Listed Company Manual.
+The NYSE, however, takes the position that abstentions are effectively votes cast in connection with those matters for which shareholder approval is a prerequisite to the listing of shares under Section 312 of the Listed Company Manual.
+In other words, in the NYSE's view, abstentions should be included in the denominator.

-If the vote required is either a plurality or majority or other percentage of the votes cast, an abstention will have no effect because it will not be a vote cast.
+If the vote required is either a plurality or majority or other percentage of the votes cast, an abstention will have no effect because it will not be a vote cast (other than with respect to NYSE-mandated votes).
 If the vote required is a majority, two-thirds or other percentage of all the votes entitled to be cast, the effect of an abstention will be the same as a vote against the proposal because a fixed percentage of affirmative votes is required.